Carbon fibers: Textiles

-Precursors for carbon fibers are polyacrylonitrile (PAN), rayon and pitch.
-Carbon fiber filament yarns are used in several processing techniques: the direct uses are for prepregging, filament winding, pultrusion, weaving, braiding, etc. Carbon fiber yarn is rated by the linear density (weight per unit length; i.e., 1 g/1000 m = 1 tex) or by number of filaments per yarn count, in thousands.
-For example, 200 tex for 3,000 filaments of carbon fiber is three times as strong as 1,000 carbon filament yarn, but is also three times as heavy.
-This thread can then be used to weave a carbon fiber filament fabric or cloth.
+Precursors for carbon fibers are polyacrylonitrile (PAN), rayon, and pitch.
+Carbon-fiber filament yarns are used in several processing techniques: the direct uses are for prepregging, filament winding, pultrusion, weaving, braiding, etc. Carbon-fiber yarn is rated by its linear density (weight per unit length; i.e., 1 g/1000 m = 1 tex) or by number of filaments per yarn count, in thousands.
+For example, 200 tex for 3,000 filaments of carbon fiber is three times as strong as 1,000-carbon-filament yarn, but is also three times as heavy.
+This thread can then be used to weave a carbon-fiber-filament fabric or cloth.
 The appearance of this fabric generally depends on the linear density of the yarn and the weave chosen.
-Some commonly used types of weave are twill, satin and plain.
+Some commonly used types of weave are twill, satin, and plain.
 Carbon filament yarns can also be knitted or braided.
-Dry fabric carbon fiber composites (CFRP) are typically cut using CNC digital cutting systems equipped with rotating machine knives and ultrasonic cutting method.
+Dry fabric carbon fiber composites (CFRP) are typically cut using CNC digital cutting systems equipped with rotating machine knives or ultrasonic cutters.

 Microelectrodes

 Carbon fibers are used for fabrication of carbon-fiber microelectrodes.
 In this application typically a single carbon fiber with diameter of 5–7 μm is sealed in a glass capillary.
-At the tip the capillary is either sealed with epoxy and polished to make a carbon-fiber disk microelectrode, or the fiber is cut to a length of 75–150 μm to make a carbon-fiber cylinder electrode.
+At the tip, the capillary is either sealed with epoxy and polished to make a carbon-fiber disk microelectrode, or the fiber is cut to a length of 75–150 μm to make a carbon-fiber cylinder electrode.
 Carbon-fiber microelectrodes are used either in amperometry or fast-scan cyclic voltammetry for detection of biochemical signaling.